my1396/R-Notes/docs/0203-Rmd-Cross-Reference.md

     Unexpected consequence: Without the `$$...$$`, RStudio won't provide previews for equations.

     - For temporary preview in RStudio at the composing stage, you can enclose the whole math environment in `$$...$$`.
 But **remember to delete them when you are done** editing the equation.
-    - See [this post](https://www.kenjisato.jp/en/post/2017/02/cross-referenceable-equation-with-preview-in-rmarkdown/) for a more efficient workaround.
+    - See [this post by Kenji Sato](https://www.kenjisato.jp/en/post/2017/02/cross-referenceable-equation-with-preview-in-rmarkdown/) for a more efficient workaround.

 - You can then refer to the equation in text using `\@ref(eq:CJ)`.
 Remember to put the label in parentheses `()`.